 Padel Shoes vs Tennis Shoes: Matching Shoes with Your Playing Style

 We think it’s important also to consider matching the type of shoes you buy with your playing style and the type of overall player you are on the court.
+Different preferences in shoe features, such as ankle support, stability, and court surface suitability, as well as your choice of padel racket, can significantly influence your overall performance and comfort on the court.

-Casual Players
+Casual Players and Weekend Warriors

 If you are new to the exciting world of padel and only play occasionally with mates, then you’ll want to look for a padel shoe that gives you a lot of grip!
 As a beginner, while you get used to the movements and court, extra grip will ensure you don’t slip and hurt yourself during intense games.

-Regular Players
+Regular Weekly Padel Players

-Intensive Players
+Intensive and Tournament Players

 Intermediate players who compete and play padel often want shoes with superior grip, good insulation and breathability, and high durability!
 You need only look at players from the World Padel Tour for inspiration.
 At higher levels, gameplay is far more intensive, so a pair of sturdy padel shoes will ensure the sole and upper shoe are reinforced with durable rubbers for added support.